 A study of the odds ratio (Ris, 2014, 2019, Ris et al. 2017) for the ratio between, for example, the likelihood of one group (non-Kanak) having a high school diploma and not having a high school diploma, compared to the same ratio for another group (Kanak), highlights marked ethnic inequality in gaining access to qualifications.
 The odds ratio also shows some closing of the qualifications gap: inequality fell significantly over twenty five years, particularly as regards high school diplomas in technology and university degrees.
 But findings show that gaps widen in line with qualification levels: in 2014, a non-Kanak was 8.3 times more likely than a Kanak to have a university degree.
-The differences are somewhat less marked for the generation aged 20 to 30 but the trend remains the same: inequality.
+The differences are somewhat less marked for the generation aged 20 to 30 but the trend remains the same: inequality was still significant in 2014, and the higher the qualification, the greater the level of inequality.
 It is also to be noted that there was much less progress in reducing inequality between 2009 and 2014, as if, in a way, there was really no way of getting inequality down further.
 Until 2009, the economic climate was very favourable and this undoubtedly made implementing the rebalancing policies easier.
 Since the early 2010s, it appears that the slowdown in economic growth has made implementing redistribution policies more problematic.